GlacierW/MBA/README.md

 Now the VNC server should be able to connect to via the port 5901.

-The APIs of each MBA extension can be found under the `ext` directory.
+The APIs of each MBA extension can be found in the under the `ext` directory. e.g. ext/dift.h for APIs of the DIFT extension
-The documents are under preparation.

 # Members
 Chi-Wei, Wang       cwwangabc@gmail.com